jeffmeloy/ARDS/README.md

-## ARDS (Adaptive Rate-Distortion Scaling): A framework for dynamic control of attention channel capacity.
+## ARDS (Adaptive Rate-Distortion Scaling): A Framework for Dynamic Control of Attention Channel Capacity

-**Top-Level Goal: A Framework for Intelligence as Learned Compression**
+**Top-Level Goal: Intelligence as Learned, Adaptive Compression**

-This system implements a framework for transformer control based on this concept: intelligence in these models is not learned representation, but **learned compression**.
-High-level reasoning emerges from the model's ability to learn and dynamically apply optimal, task-dependent strategies for the lossy compression of context.
+This system implements a framework for transformer control based on a core concept: high-level reasoning is not just learned representation, but **learned, adaptive compression**.
+The model's intelligence emerges from its ability to dynamically apply optimal, context-dependent strategies for the lossy compression of information.

-**The Core Realization: Attention as an Adaptive Compression Engine**
+**The Core Realization: Attention as a Variable-Rate Compression Channel**

-The computational locus of reasoning in a transformer is the pre-softmax attention score matrix (`Q·K^T`).
-The subsequent softmax function acts as a non-linear compression algorithm, creating a focused probability distribution that selectively routes information.
-The core approach of this framework is that the *aggressiveness* of this compression should be a learned, context-dependent variable, not a static architectural property.
+The computational locus of reasoning is the pre-softmax attention score matrix.
+The subsequent softmax function acts as a non-linear compression algorithm, selectively routing information.
+The central thesis of ARDS is that the *aggressiveness* of this compression should not be a static architectural property, but a learned, dynamic variable.

-**Genuine Control: Modulating Information Density for Optimal Compression**
+**Genuine Control: Unbounded, Multiplicative Scaling of Information Density**

-This system intervenes by modulating the **information density** of the attention distribution.
-Multiplying the pre-softmax scores by a learned `info_density` parameter (`softmax(scores * info_density)`) directly controls the compression ratio of the attention head.
-This is a form of **adaptive gain control** on the attention logits.
+This system intervenes by multiplying the pre-softmax scores by a learned `info_density` parameter.
+This directly and powerfully controls the compression ratio of the attention head.
+The control mechanism is designed to be as simple and unconstrained as possible:

+- **Multiplicative Scaling:** The controller learns a scaling factor that multiplies the raw attention scores.
+- **Neutral Baseline of 1.0:** The controller learns a value in log-space (`log_density`).
+  This is converted to a scaler via `exp(log_density)`, making `1.0` the natural, "do-nothing" baseline.
+A learned output of `0` results in a scaler of `1.0`.
+- **Unbounded Control:** There are no artificial hyperparameters like `min/max` ranges or `gain` factors.
+The controller has full authority to set any positive scaling factor.
+We trust the main training loop (e.g., through weight decay and gradient clipping) to provide emergent regularization, forcing the controller to learn sensible policies that improve performance.

-This mechanism treats each attention head as a **variable-rate compression channel**, governed by the principles of Rate-Distortion theory:
+This approach treats each attention head as a variable-rate compression channel, where the `info_density` scaler dictates the Rate-Distortion trade-off:

--   **High Information Density (Aggressive Compression):** A high `info_density` value forces a low-entropy distribution.
-This creates a **high-distortion, low-rate channel** that aggressively compresses the context, preserving only the most salient signals.
-This is essential for logical deduction and syntax parsing, where noise must be filtered.

--   **Low Information Density (High-Fidelity Preservation):** A low `info_density` value results in a high-entropy distribution.
-This creates a **low-distortion, high-rate channel** that preserves even weak signals from a broad context, essential for creative association and nuanced understanding.

-**Learning an Optimal Compression Policy**

-The system's controller is learning a **dynamic, context-dependent compression policy**.
-For each token, it assesses the cognitive task and computes the optimal `info_density` required.
-This reframes the scaling laws: performance scales not just with parameter count, but with the **sophistication and diversity of the compression strategies** a model can learn and apply.
+- **High `info_density` (> 1.0):** Aggressive compression.
+Creates a high-distortion, low-rate
+  channel essential for filtering noise and focusing on logical signals.
+- **Low `info_density` (< 1.0):** High-fidelity preservation.
+Creates a low-distortion, high-rate
+  channel essential for creative association and capturing broad context.

-**A Lens on Transformer Architecture and Cognition**
+**A Lens on Transformer Cognition and Tractable Debugging**

-Landauer's principle shows how erasing information has an energy cost, but the system reveals the flip side - creating information (through decompression/exploration) also has a cost.
-KL divergence quantifies the work required to deviate from the system's natural compression equilibrium.

-This explains why language models get weird when you push them too far from their training distribution.
-You're not just asking them to process unfamiliar content - you're forcing them to apply compression policies they never learned to optimize.
-It's like trying to run JPEG compression on audio data - the algorithm breaks down because it's optimized for fundamentally different signal statistics.

-This framework provides a principled physical explanation for transformer design and behavior:

--   **Head Specialization:** Heads specialize by finding stable niches in the rate-distortion space.
-They are not anthropomorphic "agents," but optimized compressors for different signal types.
--   **Architectural Components:** Residual connections act as high-rate "bypass channels" to prevent critical information from being overly compressed.
-Layer normalization is a gain regulator that ensures the adaptive compression system remains stable.
--   **The Cost of Thought (KL Divergence):** The included KL divergence diagnostic measures the "energetic cost" of deviating from the model's default, learned compression heuristics.
-A spike in KL indicates the model is applying an effortful, non-standard policy to handle a novel or complex situation.

-** Tractable Debugging**

-This reframes reasoning failures not as flaws in the model's "knowledge," but as the application of a **suboptimal compression policy**.
-A model failing a math problem may not lack "math skills," but may have failed to apply the necessary high-density compression to isolate the numbers and operators from the surrounding text.
-This transforms debugging from an intractable interpretability problem into a more tractable analysis of control system policies.
+This framework provides a principled physical explanation for transformer design and behavior, reframing reasoning failures not as flaws in "knowledge," but as the application of a **suboptimal compression policy**.
+Debugging becomes a more tractable analysis of control system policies.
+The included KL divergence diagnostic measures the "work" done by the controller to shift the model from its default state, providing a quantitative look into the cost of thought.
 This is the instrumentation for a new science of machine cognition.